techidaily/site-blog-min/source/_posts/how-to-migrate-android-data-from-realme-narzo-60-pro-5g-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![Realme Narzo 60 Pro 5G to iPhone transfer with ShareIt.](https://images.wondershare.com/drfone/article/2024/01/transfer-data-from-motorola-to-iphone-1.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/On0Jw2oMZf0?si=Pm-FJoEt8XWmtMbr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Solution 2.
 Move Contents from Realme Narzo 60 Pro 5G to iPhone via Apps & Data

 Another good alternative of **Realme Narzo 60 Pro 5G to iPhone transfer app** is Move to iOS.
 This Move to iOS app is designed by Apple specifically for users moving from Android devices to iPhones.
 You can download it from the Google Play Store.
 Then, you can transfer the data by accessing Apps & Data on the iPhone.